 Where do I stock up on everything curry?

 You are in the middle of nowhere in Lone Pine California, the wildest town in the west that does not have hard alcohol in their saloons.
 Did you remember to stock up on chilies and chutneys and curry powder before setting out on the highways of America?
 Where do you buy the best in spices that India has to offer?
-We buy all of our spices and any chutneys that I don’t feel like hand making from I Shop Indian.
+We buy all of our spices and any chutneys that I don’t feel like hand-making from I Shop Indian a month before we plan on leaving for our trip.

 For years Ishopindian.com is the place to go for all your tastes of Bangalore, Calcutta or Bombay needs.
 We stock up once a year because if you spend over $150 you get discounted shipping!
 Those heavy bottles of date chutneys add up fast so a discount on shipping is appreciated.
 If you love some authentic curries, dal or masala dishes then make sure you stock up well in advance with authentic Indian food!